 “I’m going up to my office.”
 Christian smiles at me.
 “What?”

-“Nothing.”
-He says.
+“Nothing,” he says.
 “I’ll send Maxine up when she gets here.”
-I look at him a little strange, then shrug it off.
+I examine him for a moment, then shrug it off.
 “I’m going to call Chuck.
 I want to go and pick up my car and my guns this afternoon.”

 “I’ll have Taylor notify him.
 What time do you want to go?”
 Christian asks.

 “Maxie and I should be done around two, so I’d say maybe three.”
 He nods.